loperntu/ladsbook/text_semantics.md

 it finds a reduced dimensional representation of our matrix that emphasizes the strongest relationships and throws away the noise.
 In other words, it makes the best possible reconstruction of the matrix with the least possible information.

+The trick in using SVD is in figuring out how many dimensions or “concepts” to use when approximating the matrix.
+Too few dimensions and important patterns are left out, too many and noise caused by random word choices will creep back in.

 [4]. 施用降維計算 (dimensionality reduction) 刪除雜訊。